naru-jpn/metal-drawings/particles_meta/README.md

-# particles
+# particles_meta

-Compute particles on cpu and draw with metal.
-This is minimum implementation as possible.
+Compute particles on cpu and draw with metal and modify texture.